Skip to content

 sudo journalctl -u helixscreen -f

-Flashforge Adventurer 5M (SysV init):
+Flashforge Adventurer 5M (SysV init, BusyBox syslog):

 Terminal window